 Winterize an inflatable hot tub

-• Clean the shell and mat: Clean the outside and inside of the spa with a damp sponge and cleaner, not to mention the floor mat.
+- Clean Clean the outside and inside of the spa with a damp sponge and cleaning product, including the floor mat.

-• Remove filters: after thorough cleaning, dry them thoroughly.
+- Remove and clean the filters: after thorough cleaning, dry them carefully.
 Store them in a clean, dry place until the next season.

-• Dry the structure with a soft cloth.
-If possible, leave your hot tub in the sun to prevent mold from forming during storage time.
+- Dry the structure with a soft cloth.
+If possible, leave your spa in the sun to prevent mould from forming during storage.

-• Deflate and store the structure in a dry place using the manufacturer's recommendations.
+- Deflate the spa and store the structure in a dry place, following the manufacturer's recommendations.

 Spa in winter: tips and advice

-Here are a few tips regularly shared by our community of ICO Spa users that can be of use to everyone:
+Here are some tips that our ICO Spa user community regularly shares and that can be useful to everyone.

 Which covers to choose?